atangira09/milestone_ii/README.md

 The MIND dataset consists of multiple data assets: behaviors.tsv and news.tsv.

-The behaviors.tsv file contains impression logs, user history, and the columns described below.
+The behaviors.tsv file contains impression logs and user history.
+The columns described below.

 - Impression ID; a unique identifier for the impression instance,
 - User ID; an anonymized identifier for each user,